 This article was inspired by a comment from a reader who is struggling with deep feelings of anxiety and insecurity in her marriage.
-“I feel so lost within myself,” says Tee on How to Stop Feeling Insecure in Your Relationship.
+“I feel so lost within myself,” says Tee on When You Don’t Feel Good Enough for Your Husband.
 “My husband is so confident, it makes me feel different.
 Our relationship started out rocky and has grown, but I feel so scared when he leaves for work that he might confide in other women for things I might not have within myself.
 We used to talk about everything and now that we are married (2 months) things have become very lonely.
 He’s a truck driver and his ex has implanted a lot of horrible things about him in my head.
 They are stuck there and I don’t know how to let it go.
 Is he going to be honest with me?
 Is he going to get tired of me?
 Am I good enough?
 It is very hard.
 My anxiety is so high.
 My mom tells me to pray about it.
 Sometimes I fall asleep crying and don’t know why.
 I just want my husband to love me for who I am.
 I need help overcoming insecurity in my marriage.”

 I hear Tee saying that she feels scared, insecure, and helpless in her marriage.
 She doesn’t have the power she needs to control her own thoughts or feelings.
 And – ironically – her thoughts and feelings ARE things she actually has control over!